JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 platformVersion = 2023.3
 ```

-The above Gradle properties can be referenced in the <path>build.gradle.kts</path> file with:
+The above Gradle properties can be referenced in the Gradle build file with:

 <tabs group="languages">
 <tab title="Kotlin" group-key="kotlin">